OliyadTeshome/earthquake-azure-data-pipeline/README.md

 ## Overview

 This pipeline ingests raw earthquake data, transforms it into a usable format using a medallion architecture (Bronze, Silver, Gold), and stores it in Azure Data Lake Storage Gen2 (ADLS Gen2) for analysis.
-The pipeline leverages various Azure services to achieve this, including:

-* **Azure Data Factory (ADF):** Orchestrates the entire pipeline, including data ingestion and workflow management.
-* **Azure Data Lake Storage Gen2 (ADLS Gen2):** Stores raw and processed earthquake data at different stages.
-* **Azure Databricks:** Performs complex data transformations and processing.
-* **Azure Synapse Analytics:** Enables querying and aggregating data for reporting and analysis.
-* **Power BI:** Used for data visualization and creating interactive dashboards.

 ## Architecture